Jeremy Pruitt deceived us: Tennessee responds to NCAA notice of allegations

 Reach Adam Sparks at adam.sparks@knoxnews.com and on Twitter @AdamSparks.

-This article originally appeared on Knoxville News Sentinel: Tennessee says Jeremy Pruitt deceived university in response to NCAA
+This article originally appeared on Knoxville News Sentinel: Jeremy Pruitt deceived us: Tennessee responds to NCAA notice of allegations: